open-source-quality/open-source-quality.github.io/_posts/2018-02-01-open-source-maturity-model.markdown

 - Participant of the project community

 For each stage I'll provide:
-- _Intention to Use_, short description of possible ways to safely adopt solution on any maturity stage
+- __Intention to Use__, short description of possible ways to safely adopt solution on any maturity stage
-- _Indicators_, assistance in making decision about maturity stage
+- __Indicators__, assistance in making decision about maturity stage
-- _Stage Risks_, which should be considered first
+- __Stage Risks__ which should be considered first
-- _Resource Wastage_, hint about the possible development process optimization
+- __Resource Wastage__, is a hint about the possible development process optimization

 And the last thing.
 While project become more mature it's also become less innovative, so keep yours goal clear.
 The more innovative tool you want to use the more risky it will be.